Directory of Probate Registries.

-Our nearest Probate Registry Office is open just once every three months!
-As mentioned elsewhere, we operate as a business throughout England and Wales using local people where needed and courier services to collect paperwork where a personal visit is not essential.
+Some Probate Registry sub Offices are open just once every three months!
+As mentioned elsewhere, we operate as a business throughout England and Wales.
+We use local people where needed and courier services to collect paperwork where a personal visit is not essential.
 To be honest, local visits are only essential where none of the family are local and able to collect papers, change locks and perform similar tasks and no one else will do it at a reasonable cost.
-We do charge (modestly) for our time, but a free initial chat is always available.
+We do charge (relatively modestly) for our time, but a free initial chat is always available.

 List of Probate Registries.